matterpale/matter-ontology/vaticle/README.md

     owns a_name;
 ```
 #### Concrete Entity
-An abstract entity for representing all timespace-dependent physical entities of given domains.
+An entity for representing all timespace-dependent physical entities of given domains.
+It is only abstract in the context of database, i.e., that it shall not be instantiated.
 #### Object
-A tangible object, typicaly a solid item.
-It may prove more convenient to represent fluids with the help of `a_category` attribute and carrying/containing relations for its potentially frequent changes of multitude and location.
+A tangible object, typically a solid item, a piece of material or a living person.
+It may prove more convenient to represent fluids with the help of a sub-attribute of `a_category` and carry/contain relations for its potentially frequent changes of multitude and location, see [here]().
 #### Process
 An entity for representing physical occurrences of events.
 #### Information
-Information may or may not relate to time-space but it is not a tangible part of it in any case.
+Information may or may not relate to time-space but it is not a tangible part of it.

 For example, if we describe a recipe (perhaps as a relation relating ingredients with tools etc.), one of the ingredients may look something like "2 cups of wholewheat flour".
 Now, there may be no physical instance of this ingredient present in the described system, it is merely an idea, a description of the kind of flour (`a_category`) and its `an_amount` and `amount_unit`:
 ```typeql
 define
 bakingRecipe sub relation, relates ingredient;